vishwaks-tech/Projects/API/Playwright-API-Automation/README.md

 The project integrates **Allure** with Playwright for detailed test reporting.

-The report provides visibility into:
+For API calls executed through the Request Handler, the framework captures:

-- Test execution status
+- API request method
-- Test steps
+- API request URL
-- Test duration
+- Request headers
-- Failures
+- Request body where applicable
-- Attachments
+- API response status code
-- API request information
+- Response headers
-- API response information
+- Response body where available

-A key feature of this implementation is the capture of **API request and response evidence alongside the relevant API test execution**.
+The request and response evidence is attached to the relevant Allure API step.

-Detailed Allure implementation is documented in:
+Detailed reporting documentation:

 [`docs/allure-reporting.md`](docs/allure-reporting.md)